safesoftware/FMETraining/ServerAuthoring1Basics/Exercise2.md

 <tr>
 <td style="border: 1px solid darkorange">
 <span style="font-family:serif; font-style:italic; font-size:larger">
-If your machine is unlicensed, or is missing engines, then check with your instructor for troubleshooting tips
+If your machine is unlicensed, or is missing engines, then check with your instructor for troubleshooting tips.
 </span>
 </td>
 </tr>